The SAPRC-22 Atmospheric Chemical Mechanism

 ItemDescription

-SAPRC22.MECReactions in standard SAPRC-22 for atmospheric simulations in CMAQ mech.def format.
+SAPRC22.mecReactions in standard SAPRC-22 for atmospheric simulations in CMAQ mech.def format.
+Created June 22, 2024

 SAPRC22.def